DevToolLab

 Filtering and Conditions in JSONata

-4. Functions and Transformations
+4. Built-in Functions

 $sum(customer.orders.price)